Deanna B. Marcum

 Deanna Bowling Marcum (August 5, 1946 – August 16, 2022) was an American librarian and nonprofit leader who served as president of the Council on Library and Information Resources from 1995 to 2003, Associate Librarian for Library Services at the Library of Congress from 2003 to 2011, and managing director of Ithaka S+R from 2012 to 2016.

 Education and awards

 Born in Salem, Indiana, Marcum received her Bachelor of Arts degree in English from the University of Illinois at Chicago in 1967 and went on to receive a master's degree in English from the Southern Illinois University in 1969.
 She taught English and received a master's degree in library science from the University of Kentucky in 1971.
 Marcum graduated from the University of Maryland in 1991 with a doctor of philosophy degree in American studies.
 She was awarded a doctorate in humane letters by the North Carolina State University in 2010.

 In 2011, the American Library Association awarded her the Melvil Dewey Medal the association's highest honor.
 In 2016, Marcum received the Miles Conrad Award in recognition of her digital library leadership from the National Federation of Advanced Information Services, which merged with the National Information Standards Organization in 2019.

+She was twice selected as speaker at the Elizabeth W. Stone Lecture series in 2007 and 2012.